Msc Malaysia Status now renamed as Malaysia Digital Status - updated January 2023

 The Ministry of Communications and Multimedia (KKMM) through the instruments of Mdec, will drive the development of MSC 2.0 to boost the country's digital economy – it also envisages to attract digital investment, said its Minister.
 This has become more important as is shown by how the digital economy managed to help move the economy during the times of lockdown due to the pandemic.
 However, it must be reminded that before any foreign investor would want to come in there must be a boost to target the training of more digital savvy personals as there is an inherent shortage of these practitioners who tend to migrate after their training in the country.
 You can’t run on artificial intelligence when people don’t have the skill sets – so there should be more incentives for people to take up the skills.
 But it is not only a learning issue as there is a large industrial sector which would also need to be primed for Industry 4.0 take up so that they can help absorb newly trained personals.
 Unfortunately it is not easy to move the industry players as there is the issue of funds for taking up the route of Industrial Revolution 4.0 – you can’t force change as people tend to do what they know best and who are very much afraid of utilising new technologies.
 There is however a hope that foreign entities that are ahead of the game will come in to invest – however it would also depend on the political stability of the government.

-It is in this context that companies with msc status will help the introduction of Industry 4.0 Elements in their production processes so as to achieve a higher degree of efficiency because only with a higher efficiency can a Malaysian Enterprise compete with the giants out there.
-The Malaysian Government had envisioned that Mdec 2.0 will bring about more awareness of essential processes that bring about technological advances which will help push the country out of the middle income trap into high income bracket - this will require the country to focus on bringing in direct foreign investments.
+It is in this context that companies with Malaysia Digital Status (formely msc malaysia status) will help the introduction of Industry 4.0 Elements in their production processes so as to achieve a higher degree of efficiency because only with a higher efficiency can a Malaysian Enterprise compete with the giants out there.
+The Malaysian Government had envisioned that Mdec 2.0 will bring about more awareness of essential processes that bring about technological advances which will help push the country out of the middle income trap (as well as the cheap labour trap) into high income bracket - this will require the country to focus on bringing in direct foreign investments.
 But when you go out there to market for foreign investment, it would only be viable if there is a focus on training of graduates to take up additional courses that are centered at digitalisation - as the present higher institution courses are now heavily tilted towards irrelevant courses for the sake of jacking up the number of graduates.
 Hopefully, Mdec 2.0 with its granting of pioneer statuses and funding(through grants) will help attract more students to take up STEM activities and learnings.

-For the unitiated, in order to obtain the Msc Status you will need to :-
+For the unitiated, in order to obtain the Malaysia Digital status ( formerly Msc Malaysia Status) you will need to :-

-• Provide or a substantial user of IT & multimedia products & services
+• Provide or a substantial user of IT & multimedia services

 • Employ a substantial number of knowledge workers in their third year of service

-• Strong value proposition (Industry 4.0 offerings) specifying how operations will contribute to the development of MSC Malaysia
+• Strong value proposition (Industry 4.0 offerings) specifying how operations will contribute to the development of Malaysia Digital

 • Establish a separate legal entity for MSC-qualifying activities